d3f4lt0/d3f4lt0/README.md

 ## stdout

 > *"The sea doesn't care about our design patterns.
-It just flows smoothly f s-sakt."*
+It just flows smoothly f s-skat."*

 - **builder** running from the coast of Casablanca
 - **philosophy:** minimal interface, practical execution, zero unnecessary noise.